WD-66/ai-simple-server/README.md

-# A simple server for working with Gemini API
+# A simple server for working with OpenAI's Chat Completions API (compatible with most LLMs)

 This project provides a simple server for Gemini API requests, allowing you to manage API requests and responses, and get the chat history.